The pursuit of happiness is a universal struggle. We all want to be happy, but…

 Entitlement – A common feeling of those with victim behaviour is that the world owes then something that they haven’t received.
 Remove words such as “fair”, “right”, “wrong” and “should” from your thoughts and understand that the world doesn’t owe you anything.
 If we want something to change in our lives we can make it happen through our own power and actions.
 If you need help with this a coaching relationship may help you plan your next steps.

 Negativity – self destructive, critical or negative thoughts can be a real burden on our everyday lives.
 They lower our self-esteem and make us feel hopeless.
-It’s possible to train this inner voice and learn to combat it with positive self-talk and visualisation.
+It’s possible to train this inner voice and learn to combat it with positive self-talk and creative visualisation.
 If you find yourself experiencing feelings of injustice, “this isn’t fair”, generalising other people’s behaviour, “no one ever asks me how I’m feeling” or comparing yourself constantly to others “they always do better than me”, you may need to readdress your thought patterns.

 Responsibility – Someone who feels like a victim tends to blame others for their experiences.
 To move on from this we need to take responsibility for our own lives, thoughts and behaviours.
 You are not helpless and you do have the power to change.
 Learn how to be proactive and positive in all areas of your life.